-- (1) park-and-ride:
+- (1) park-and-ride: - (a) effect on the transport network; - (b) location, design and external appearance; and - (c) compatibility with surrounding activities.

+- (2) public transport facility:

 - (a) effect on the transport network;

 - (b) location, design and external appearance; and

 - (c) compatibility with surrounding activities.

+- (3) non-accessory parking:

-- (2) public transport facility:
+- (a) effect on the transport network;

-- (a) effect on the transport network; - (b) location, design and external appearance; and - (c) compatibility with surrounding activities. - (3) non-accessory parking: - (a) effect on the transport network; - (b) location, design and external appearance; - (c) compatibility with surrounding activities; and - (d) availability of parking. - (4) any activity or subdivision which exceeds the trip generation thresholds under Standard E27.6.1:
+- (b) location, design and external appearance;

+- (c) compatibility with surrounding activities; and

+- (d) availability of parking.

+- (4) any activity or subdivision which exceeds the trip generation thresholds under Standard E27.6.1:

-(a) effects on the transport network.
+- (a) effects on the transport network.

-- (4A) any activity or subdivision which meets or exceeds the travel demand thresholds under Standard E27.6.1A: - (a) adequacy of the travel plan required under E27.9(2)(b)
+- (5) any activity or development which provides more than the maximum permitted number of parking spaces under Standard E27.6.2(1):

+- (a) adequacy for the site and the proposal;

+- (b) effects on intensification; and

-(b) effects on the transport network.
+- (c) effects on the transport network.

-- (5) any activity or development which provides more than the maximum permitted number of parking spaces under Standard E27.6.2(1): - (a) adequacy for the site and the proposal; - (b) effects on intensification; and - (c) effects on the transport network. - (6) [deleted]-any activity or development which provides fewer than the required minimum number of parking spaces under Standard E27.6.2(1): - (a) adequacy for the site and the proposal; - (b) effects on adjacent activities, on urban form outcomes as identified in the relevant Business Zone and on the adjoining transport network; and - (c) availability and suitability of alternative parking supply and management arrangements. - (7) any activity or development which infringes the standards for bicycle parking and end-of-trip facilities in Standard E27.6.2(6) and Standard E27.6.2(7): - (a) adequacy for the site and the proposal. - (8) any activity or development which provides fewer than the minimum number of loading spaces under Standard E27.6.2(8):
+- (6) [Deleted] - (7) any activity or development which infringes the standards for bicycle parking and end-of-trip facilities in Standard E27.6.2(6) and Standard E27.6.2(7): - (a) adequacy for the site and the proposal. - (8) any activity or development which provides fewer than the minimum number of loading spaces under Standard E27.6.2(8): - (a) adequacy for the site and the proposal; and - (b) effects on the transport network. - (9) any activity or development which infringes the standards for design of parking and loading areas or access under Standards E27.6.3, E27.6.4.2, E27.6.4.3 and E27.6.4.4: - (a) adequacy for the site and the proposal;

-- (a) adequacy for the site and the proposal; and - (b) effects on the transport network. - (9) any activity or development which infringes the standards for design of parking and loading areas or access under Standards E27.6.3, E27.6.4.2, E27.6.4.3 and E27.6.4.4: - (a) adequacy for the site and the proposal; - (b) design of parking, loading and access; - (c) effects on pedestrian and streetscape amenity; and - (d) effects on the transport network. - (10) use of an existing vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1): - (a) effect on the transport network; and - (b) street and pedestrian amenity. - (11) construction of a new vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1): - (a) effect on the transport network; and - (b) building frontage, pedestrian priority, pedestrian safety, street and pedestrian amenity. - (12) construction or use of a vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(2) and Standard E27.6.4.1(3): - (a) adequacy for the site and the proposal; - (b) design and location of access; - (c) effects on pedestrian and streetscape amenity; and - (d) effects on the transport network. - (13) any building or structure located within a sightline area applying to a road/rail level crossing with sightline standards under Standard E27.6.4.5: - (a) effects on the transport network. - (14) any activity or development which infringes the standard for design and location of off-road pedestrian and cycling facilities under Standard E27.6.5: - (a) location, design and external appearance; and - (b) compatibility with surrounding activities.
+(b) design of parking, loading and access;

+- (c) effects on pedestrian and streetscape amenity; and - (d) effects on the transport network. - (10) use of an existing vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1): - (a) effect on the transport network; and - (b) street and pedestrian amenity. - (11) construction of a new vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1): - (a) effect on the transport network; and - (b) building frontage, pedestrian priority, pedestrian safety, street and pedestrian amenity. - (12) construction or use of a vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(2) and Standard E27.6.4.1(3): - (a) adequacy for the site and the proposal; - (b) design and location of access; - (c) effects on pedestrian and streetscape amenity; and - (d) effects on the transport network. - (13) any building or structure located within a sightline area applying to a road/rail level crossing with sightline standards under Standard E27.6.4.5: - (a) effects on the transport network. - (14) any activity or development which infringes the standard for design and location of off-road pedestrian and cycling facilities under Standard E27.6.5: - (a) location, design and external appearance; and - (b) compatibility with surrounding activities.